Contact for the resource

 • Top10Vector – Local topography is the data set of the Belgian orography.
 This data set includes eight classes.
 First class: earth banks.
 Second class: additional geometry of the slope surface.
 Third class: dune zone.
 Fourth class: historic mounds.
 Fifht class: cave entrances.
 Sixth class: cone-shaped slag heap.
 Seventh class: steep.
 Eightth class: embanlments.
 This data set can be bought via the corresponding hyperlink.

-• This web service allows viewing/downloading datasets from Electricity network
+• This web service allows viewing datasets from Buildings

 • Landcover100Map is a digital version of the NGI’s topographic cartography on a scale of 1 :100 000.
 The images come from the symbolisation of the objects and the themes in the topo-geographic inventory of the Belgian territory (ITGI), which is built and kept up-to-date by the NGI.
 Landcover100Map is meant for a regional use on a larger scale than the one for Top50Map, typically on the scale of a province.
 The land use theme is very salient in this topographic cartography.
 The relief is represented by shadowing.